mariahncornelio/Personal-Projects/README.md

 ## Machine Learning
 - <b>Free Code Camp Machine Learning Course</b> - Jupyter Notebook / To enhance my knowledge and skills in machine learning, I took this ~4 hour <a href="https://youtu.be/i_LwzRVP7bg?si=dReaZuURxMfo4YCm">"Machine Learning for Everybody - Full Course"</a> video taught by Kylie Ying and posted on the freeCodeCamp.org YouTube channel.

+## Math
+- <b>Find Your Weight on Other Planets of the Solar System</b> - Jupyter Notebook / I made a calculator that takes your weight in lbs or kg as input and outputs your weight on other planets